List of officials who sought to 'unmask' Flynn released: Biden, Comey, Obama chief of staff among them

 The document added: “While the principals are identified below, we cannot confirm they saw the unmasked information.
 This response does not include any requests outside of the specified time-frame.”

+The email also appeared to reflect Obama’s guidance on sharing sensitive information with both the Russians and the incoming Trump administration.

+Rice wrote that Obama said, “he wants to be sure that, as we engage with the incoming team, we are mindful to ascertain if there is any reason that we cannot share information fully as it relates to Russia.”

-The document comes just a day after Biden told ABC News’ “Good Morning America” that he knew “nothing about those moves to investigate Michael Flynn,” and called the topic a “diversion” from the coronavirus pandemic.
+Meanwhile, the unmasking documents come just a day after Biden initially told ABC News’ “Good Morning America” that he knew “nothing about those moves to investigate Michael Flynn,” and called the topic a “diversion” from the coronavirus pandemic.

 GRENELL DECLASSIFIES NAMES OF OBAMA OFFICIALS WHO 'UNMASKED' FLYNN

-Biden was pressed again, and clarified: “I thought you asked me whether or not I had anything to do with him being prosecuted.
+Biden was pressed on the issue, and then clarified: “I thought you asked me whether or not I had anything to do with him being prosecuted.
 I’m sorry. ...
-I was aware that there was—that they asked for an investigation, but that’s all I know about it, and I don’t think anything else.”
+I was aware that ... they asked for an investigation, but that’s all I know about it, and I don’t think anything else.”

 JUSTICE DEPARTMENT REVIEWING 'UNMASKING,' BUT SOURCE SUGGESTS DECISION ON RELEASING FILES IS DNI'S CALL